awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### Metrics and Reporting<a name="dec18-metrics"></a>
 + Resolved an issue where agent event streams were missing agent snapshots during login and logout events\.
-+ Resolved an issue where the contact trace record detail page displayed timestamps using the timezone selected on the search page\.
++ Resolved an issue where the contact record detail page displayed timestamps using the timezone selected on the search page\.
 + Resolved an issue where the AfterContactWork status was overridden\.
 + Resolved an issue where the timestamps are incorrect if an agent accidentally disconnects while placing a customer on hold\.